MrLixm/lqtImageViewer/README.md

 A simple but flexible image viewer for PyQt that take numpy array as input.

-The API doesn't perform any I.O. and let the developer handles how arrays are generated.
+The API doesn't perform any I/O or image-processing and let the developer handles how arrays are generated.

 <video controls src="./img/demo.mp4"></video>